MikeHuffmaster/Chess-Variant-/README.md

 3. **ChessPiece and its subclasses (Pawn, Rook, Knight, Bishop, Queen, King):** Define the attributes and movements for each type of chess piece.

-##Testing
+## Example testing

 The code includes examples of testing various aspects of the game, such as normal movement, captures, turn order, and winning conditions for both black and white.

-## Example testing
 ```python
 game.make_move("e2", "e4")
 game.make_move("d7", "d5")